ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

     }

-These are the bare minimum to allow the SDK to compile and operate in Peripheral Mode for the apps.
+This is the bare minimum to allow the SDK to compile and operate in Peripheral Mode for the apps.

 Those three [`CBUUID`](https://developer.apple.com/documentation/corebluetooth/cbuuid)s are the unique identifiers that we are using to denote the special Service and the two Characteristics that we use for our "magic 8-ball" game.
 They were generated using the following technique: